-In fact, in 2013-14 the OJCC mediators again mediated approximately 97% of the PFB within the 130 day statutory parameter.
-Over half, fifty-four percent (54%) were mediated within ninety days.
-This marks outstanding improvement over the last nine years.
+In fact, in 2014-15 the OJCC mediators again mediated approximately 97% of the PFB within the 130 day statutory parameter.
+Fifty-three percent were mediated within ninety days.
+This marks outstanding performance over the last nine years.

 Percent Mediated within 130 Days